 Transcripts should be mailed to the address provided on the application or unofficial transcripts can be submitted electronically in the application form.

-We typically do not accept students who have a GPA of less than 3.5 unless there are extenuating circumstances.
-Please make a note of such circumstances in your statement of purpose.
+We typically do not accept students who have a GPA of less than 3.5.
+If there are extenuating circumstances, please make a note of them in your statement of purpose.

 Student education, interest, and research background are taken into consideration when we select your faculty mentor.
 If you have a particular research interest, please mention this in your application.
 Students remain in the lab of their faculty mentor throughout their 10-week stay at Johns Hopkins.

 9. If accepted to the REU program, will I receive the stipend as one lump sum or will it be divided?

 You will receive travel assistance or arraignments to and from the Johns Hopkins campus (reimbursed with original travel receipts) and also a $5,250 stipend to be used at your discretion throughout the summer.
 This money will be paid to you in semi-monthly checks.

 10. Where will I stay while I am at Johns Hopkins?

 Students will stay in apartments within walking distance.
 For those students that work on the medical campus, there are shuttle stops on campus for your convenience.

 11. What kind of activities do we participate in during the 10-weeks?